osgav/osgav-blog/content/blog/para-zettelkasten-conclusion.md

 +++
+title = "P.A.R.A. and Zettelkasten Experiment: My Conclusion" slug = "para-zettelkasten-conclusion" date = "2021-04-21T14:15:59Z"
+draft = false
+type = "blog"
 author = "osgav"
-date = "2021-04-21T14:15:59Z"
-draft = false
 image = "images/posts/para-zettelkasten-experiment/header_01.jpg"
-share = true
-slug = "para-zettelkasten-conclusion"
-tags = ["PARA", "Zettelkasten", "notetaking"] title = "P.A.R.A. and Zettelkasten Experiment: My Conclusion" [menu.main] parent = "blog"
+tags = ["PARA", "Zettelkasten", "notetaking"]
 +++

 At the beginning of [my experiment](/blog/para-zettelkasten-experiment.html) I intended to write regular updates on what I was getting up to, however I haven't really done that.